 When we have a clear picture and vision of where we want to be, who we want to become, what we want to accomplish, it becomes so much easier even to make plans.
 When we believe things are possible for us, they somehow become possible.

-The famous Bob Proctor said, “See yourself living in abundance, and you will attract.
+When we are grateful, more things will come us to be grateful for.
+Bob Proctor said, “See yourself living in abundance, and you will attract.
 It always works, it works every time with every person.”

+You have to imagine yourself succeeding before you achieve it.
+Imagine yourself getting out of that pit.
+Imagine yourself getting married.
+Imagine yourself getting promoted.
 There is hope for us; and we can fake it until we make it.
 Hahaha.

 Whatever we want to do, achieve, or become, we can use our imaginations to help us see ourselves there first before we arrive.
 We can start acting as if we have already achieved it.

 We are blessed when we believe in our future selves.
 We are blessed when we believe in the unseen.
 We are blessed when we see ourselves getting better, and we are achieving our goals, as well as living our dreams.
 We are certainly more blessed when we believe Jesus.

 If you enjoyed this post, feel free to share, comment, and like below.
 I would like to hear from you.